alexandresilvapires/ChordNation/README.md

 # ChordNation
-Repo for a simple project for pianists to practice chord voicings
+A simple project for pianists to practice chord voicings

+Supports various chord progressions and scales for people to practice, using MIDI